GeospatialPython/pyshp/README.md

 The shape type defines the type of geometry contained in the shapefile.
 All of the shapes must match the shape type setting.

-Shape types are represented by numbers between 0 and 31 as defined by the shapefile specification.
-It is important to note that numbering system has several reserved numbers which have not been used yet therefore the numbers of the existing shape types are not sequential.

 There are three ways to set the shape type:
   * Set it when creating the class instance.